Chart Color Schemes

 East Kurrajong features high concentrations of family households, with a higher-than-average median household size

-Family households account for 90.0% of all households, consisting of 55.6% couples with children, 27.3% couples without children, and 6.5% single parent families.
-Non-family households make up the remaining 10.0%, with lone person households at 9.0% and group households comprising 0.8%.
-The median household size is 3.4 people, which is larger than the Greater Sydney average of 2.9.
+Family households comprise 90.0% of all households, including 55.6% couples with children, 27.3% couples without children, and 6.5% single parent families.
+Non-family households account for the remaining 10.0%, with lone person households at 9.0% and group households at 0.8%.
+The median household size is 3.4 people, larger than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households